shreynramesh/ShortestFlightPathVisualizer/README.md

-# Graphical Shortest FLight Path Project
+# Graphical Shortest Flight Path Project

 This is a project using  the ArcGIS Runtime SD for Java with Gradle.